 Around 2010, our school district hopped on the Daily 5 bandwagon.
 Administration called it a “non-negotiable” and required staff to do one hour of Daily 5 per day.
-So, each teacher was handed a Daily 5 book and was required to read it, and then implement it in the classroom.
+So, each teacher was handed a Daily 5 book and was required to implement it in the classroom.

-I learned about the five parts of Daily 5: read to self, read to someone, word work, work on writing and listen to reading.
-I then began to think of what this would look like in my classroom.
+I learned about the five parts of Daily 5.
+Then I began to think of what this would look like in my classroom.
 I had a huge hanging chart attached to a chalkboard where I placed students’ names and then made little cards with the 5 choices and a color card for their guided reading group.
 Students would come to the board every morning and make their three choices; I required read to self every day.

 When I started Daily 5, I had to organize my guided reading groups to fit into the mold as well.
 So based on recommendations from the Daily 5 book and the district, I would meet with my two low groups every day, my middle group every other day, and then my top two groups about 4 out of every 10 days.
 I figured out the logistics of this and grouped my students accordingly.